 - Aviadenovirus: It is the avian adenovirus, i.e. cause infections in aves.

 Resistance: Adenovirus is relatively stable virus particles which can survive at a temperature of 37degrees Celsius for about a week.
 It gets inactivated at a temperature of 50degrees Celsius or above.
 It also shows resistance towards chemical agents like ether and bile salts.

 The size of adenovirus is larger than the other viruses, but its structure is quite simple, and it shows the following structural properties:

 Shape: Shows “Icosahedral symmetry” and resembles to the shape of the space vehicle.

 Capsid: The adenovirus has an icosahedral, naked and non-enveloped capsid.
 The diameter of the capsid ranges from 90-100 nm.
-The capsid is composed of 252 protein subunits, which refers as “Capsomeres”.
+There are 252 protein subunits of a capsid, which refers as “Capsomeres”.

 The capsomeres consist of 240 hexon subunits and 12 penton subunits.
 The 240 hexon occupies the faces, and 12 pentons occupy the vertices of the capsid or shell.

 Pentons consists of penton base and penton fibre.
 A long penton fibre attaches to the penton base acts as “Hemagglutinin” and carry specific antigens, which are toxic to the cells.
 Knob like structure is present to the terminal ends of the penton fibres which helps in attachment of the virus to the host cell.